SGM Herb Friedman (Ret.)

-The artist who created the poster, Polish born Arthur Szyk (1894-1951) attended art school in Paris before enlisting in the Russian Army in 1914.
+The artist who created the poster above and below, Polish born Arthur Szyk (1894-1951) attended art school in Paris before enlisting in the Russian Army in 1914.
 He served for six months and saw front-line action.
 After World War I he fought as an officer in a Polish guerilla regiment against the Bolsheviks and eventually located in Paris with his new wife.
 With the outbreak of war in Europe in 1939 he began producing cartoons and eventually moved to New York City.
 During the war he created numerous covers for Collier's magazine.
 Adolph Hitler put a price tag on Arthur Szyks head.
 The American press called Szyk a "one-man army against fascism."
 The Times of London declared his art work to "be among the most beautiful...ever produced by the hand of man."

 Arthur Szyk caricature: VD